jsav0/quik/packer/README.md

 ---

-HAHAHAHA
-just kidding..
 If you're like me and can't (or don't want to) spawn the kvm console, you must modify the digitalocean-glibc64.json packer template and set qemu to start in "headless" mode.
 ```
 "type": "qemu",
 "headless": "true",